DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 social fragmentation and cementing the corporation’s role as surrogate family.

-**Stage 4: The Isolated Nuclear Family (20th Century)** The nuclear family was promoted as the ideal, but this unit was too small to provide genuine resilience or meaningful rites of passage.
+**Stage 4: The Isolated Nuclear Kin (20th Century)** The nuclear family was promoted as the ideal, but this unit was too small to provide genuine resilience or meaningful rites of passage.
 Without the support of extended kin, families became isolated and vulnerable.
 The rituals that once marked transitions in life became shallow or disappeared,